 As a small country New Zealand can be more innovative when developing policies, and we are disproportionately visible internationally.
 This creates an opportunity to show leadership and help other countries tackle difficult issues.
+For a short explanation of the Dialogue process and outcomes please download this handout.

 Motu uses an innovative stakeholder dialogue process for investigating challenging topics that are the subject of polarising public debate.
 Motu has run five dialogues since 2007 and is currently continuing its Emissions Trading Scheme (ETS) Dialogue as well as working with the Deep South National Science Challenge impacts and implications programme.